 President and Chief Operating Officer

-Tammy Klein directs Hart Energy’s global downstream Research & Consulting services and provides individual project and retainer consulting.
-She is an internationally recognized expert on clean conventional fuels, alternative fuels and biofuels markets and policy, and regularly contributes her insights on those topics to the mainstream news media, including the National Journal in the U.S. Ms. Klein has served as an adviser to companies, governments and NGOs on fuel quality and biofuels policy, including the Organization of the Petroleum Exporting Countries (OPEC), the Western Governors’ Association (Alternative Transportation Fuels for the Future Advisory Committee), United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC) and others.
-She joined Hart Energy in 2005 to lead the launch of the Global Biofuels Center and, subsequently, the Global Biofuels Outlook multi-client study.
-Ms. Klein earned her J.D. from the Georgetown University Law Center, U.S., with an emphasis on international environmental law.
+Tammy Klein directs Stratas Advisors’ global fuels and transport services, including the International Fuel Quality Center, Global Biofuels Center and Alternative Fuels Service.
+She is an internationally recognized expert on clean conventional fuels, alternative fuels and biofuels markets and policy, and regularly contributes her insights on those topics to Stratas Advisors’ clients, the oil and auto industries, and the mainstream news media.
+Klein has served as an adviser to companies, governments and NGOs on fuel quality and biofuels policy, including the Organization of the Petroleum Exporting Countries (OPEC), the Western Governors’ Association (Alternative Transportation Fuels for the Future Advisory Committee), United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC) and others.
+She joined Hart Energy in 2005.
+Klein earned her J.D. from the Georgetown University Law Center, with an emphasis on international environmental law.
 She is a member of the Virginia and District of Columbia bars and was a board member of the Georgetown International Environmental Law Review.
-She earned her bachelor’s degree in journalism from the University of Florida, U.S.
+She earned her bachelor’s degree in journalism from the University of Florida.

 Reinold (Rey) Tagle

-Responsible for creating editorial synergies across the Company’s product lines and media platforms; enhancing the profile of Hart Energy editors in the industry; and maintaining and improving the quality of content in all the Company’s products is Editorial Director Peggy Williams.
-She joined Hart Energy in 1992 and served as senior exploration editor for Oil and Gas Investor before being promoted to director of unconventional resources.
-Williams is a certified petroleum geologist who has 16 years in the oil and gas industry.
+Responsible for creating editorial synergies across the Company’s product lines and media platforms, enhancing the profile of Hart Energy editors in the industry, and maintaining and improving the quality of content in all the Company’s products is Editorial Director Peggy Williams.
+She joined Hart Energy in 1992 and served for many years as senior exploration editor for Oil and Gas Investor.
+Williams is a certified petroleum geologist, and prior to joining Hart Energy spent 16 years in prospect generation and prospect evaluation.
 She earned her Master of Science degree in technical communication from the University of Colorado, a Master of Science degree in energy resources from the University of Pittsburgh, and a Bachelor of Arts degree in geology from the University of Rhode Island.
 Williams holds memberships in many trade and professional organizations, including the American Association of Petroleum Geologists, the Rocky Mountain Association of Geologists, and the Society of Petroleum Engineers.